Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Discussion and future research directions

-Another direction is to extend the minimax analysis to other asymmetric-kernel smoothing problems, such as nonparametric regression or conditional density estimation with nonnegative responses, building on the gamma/beta kernel regression and local-linear constructions of \citet{Chen2000BetaReg,Chen2002LocalLinear} (see also \citealp{BouezmarniScaillet2005}).
-It would also be valuable to understand to what extent the regions of $(p,\beta)$ identified here persist when the sample is \emph{dependent} (e.g., stationary strongly mixing sequences), where the stochastic term must reflect long-run variance contributions and require dependence-adapted moment inequalities.
+Another interesting direction is to extend the minimax analysis to other asymmetric-kernel smoothing problems, such as nonparametric regression or conditional density estimation with nonnegative responses, building on the gamma/beta kernel regression and local-linear constructions of \citet{Chen2000BetaReg,Chen2002LocalLinear}.
+It would also be valuable to understand to what extent the regions of $(p,\beta)$ identified here persist when the sample is \emph{dependent} (e.g., stationary strongly mixing sequences), where the stochastic term must reflect long-run variance contributions and the analysis requires dependence-adapted moment inequalities.

-Finally, extending global $L^p$ minimax results to higher-dimensional associated kernels (see, e.g., \citealp{KokonendjiSome2021}) and to matrix supports remains largely open.
+Finally, extending global $L^p$ minimax results to higher-dimensional associated kernels \citep[e.g.,][]{KokonendjiSome2021} and to matrix supports remains largely open.
 In particular, obtaining analogues of Theorem~\ref{thm:minimax} for the Wishart kernel density estimator on the cone of symmetric positive definite matrices \citep{BelzileGenestOuimetRichards2025} appears promising, but the underlying geometry and boundary structure make the control of bias and integrated moments substantially more challenging.